GTuritto/PR-Analysis/README.md

 # PR Analysis Tools for LLM Code Review

-This repository contains intelligent scripts that generate optimized PR diffs with rich metadata, providing perfect context for LLMs (like ChatGPT or Claude) to perform high-quality code reviews.
+This repository contains intelligent, zero-dependency scripts that generate optimized PR diffs with rich metadata, providing perfect context for LLMs (like ChatGPT or Claude) to perform high-quality code reviews.

 ## Scripts